How do I create a Multiple Dropdown quiz question?

-Type your question into the Rich Content Editor question box.
+Type your question into the Rich Content Editor.
 You can also use the Rich Content Editor to include video, images, math equations, or flash activities.

 Now replace the words you want students to enter in the question with reference words.
 Reference words should be surrounded by brackets and cannot contain spaces, periods, or other non-alphanumeric characters.
 Once you place a word in brackets, the word will populate in the Show Possible Answers for drop-down menu.

 For example, red has been replaced with [color1], and blue has been replaced with [color2].